stiophan0309/sah-milestone3/README.md

 ## Steven A. Horne - Web Designer & Full Stack Web Developer

-The site is my personal portfolio and blog.
-The site will dispaly information about the the author's skills, education and read their blog page as well as contact them.
+The site is the personal portfolio and blog of a web developer and designer.
+The site will display information about the the author's skills, education and read their blog page as well as contact them.

 The main goals of the site are:

-* Build an online prescence and promote service
+* Build an online prescence and promote the developer's services/brand
 * Encourage people to use the Contact Page with enquiries
 * Simple and clear UX for users to navigate
-* Provide a blog to share my experiences
+* Provide a blog to share the developer's experiences

 ## UX